macikokoro/d3-barchart/README.md

 In the input box enter numbers separated by spaces.
 * Example: ```1 2 3 4```
 * Click submit.
-* The bars react to the values entered.
+* The bars react to result calculation.